-The major potential drawback to conglomerates is the inherent possibility of vulnerability.
-When multiple companies are all independently producing goods and services that then must be bundled and distributed by one parent company, the danger of the conglomerate becoming spread too thin is a potential weak link that can bring the conglomerate down.
+The major potential drawback to conglomerates is the inherent vulnerability that stems from such wide exposure.
+When many diverse companies are producing goods and services, the danger of the conglomerate becoming spread too thin is a potential weak link that can bring the conglomerate down.

 Every successful conglomerate – Berkshire Hathaway, General Electric, etc. – needs to master the art of bringing diverse companies together and establishing a form of cohesion that enables the group of companies to act as one successful entity that can wear multiple hats.

 While cohesion can be brought about in many ways, one of the most solid ways to establish cohesion is to institute a set of operating standards and expectations that are the same for each smaller firm within the conglomerate.
 Because the exact production schedule, scale, specifics, and needs of each smaller firm are likely different from one another, this can be a difficult proposition.
 However, if certain aspects – such as the level of quality for both goods and services – is set at the same level for each firm, each can work to meet its independent needs as well as meeting the expectations of the parent company.